 There are two parcels within the District SOI that are not included in the boundaries (Study Areas A-1 and A-2).
-One parcel consists of 160.5 acres and is located in the very southwest corner of the District.
-The second parcel is 6.7 acres in size and is adjacent to State Highway 12 along the northern border of the District's SOI.
+The parcel identified as Study Area A-1 consists of 160.5 acres and is located in the very southwest corner of the District.
+The parcel identified as Study Area A-2 is 6.7 acres in size and is adjacent to State Highway 12 along the northern border of the District's SOI.